Raymond-Cox/express-boilerplate/README.md

-# express-boilerplate
+# mentorship-node-kickoff

-Boilerplate template to start an express.js project
+Kickoff project to get our feet wet with Node.js and Express